Filly Brown

 Filly Brown is a 2012 drama film directed by Youssef Delara and Michael D. Olmos.
 It was nominated for the Grand Jury Prize at the 2012 Sundance Film Festival and won Best Feature Film at the 2013 Noor Iranian Film Festival.

-The whole cast won the award Special Achievement in Film at the 2013 American Latino Media Arts Awards, or ALMA Award and the late Jenni Rivera was also given a moment of silence.
+The whole cast won the Special Achievement in Film award at the 2013 American Latino Media Arts Awards, or ALMA Award.
+The late Jenni Rivera was honored with a moment of silence.
 This was Rivera's first and only film before her death on December 9, 2012.